django-ses/django-ses/README.rst

   whitelist/blacklist services.
 * You want to improve delivery rate and inbox cosmetics by DKIM signing your messages using SES's Easy DKIM feature.
-* Django-SES is a truely drop-in replacement for the default mail backend.
+* Django-SES is a truly drop-in replacement for the default mail backend.
   Your code should require no changes.

 Why SES instead of IMAP/POP?
 ============================

 Configuring, maintaining, and dealing with some complicated edge cases can be time-consuming.
-REceiving emails with Django-SES might be attractive to you if:
+Receiving emails with Django-SES might be attractive to you if:

 * You don't want to maintain mail servers.
-* You want programatic access to received emails.
+* You want programmatic access to received emails.
 * You want to react to received emails as soon as they are received.

 Getting going